2011 Individual Ice Racing World Championship: Qualification

-In three Qualifying Rounds will started 48 riders from 13 nationan federation and to Final series will qualify top 5 from each meetings and 6th placed riders from QR1 and QR2.
+In three Qualifying Rounds will started 48 riders from 13 national federation and to Final series will qualify top 5 from each meetings and 6th placed riders from QR1 and QR2.

 Riders

 There will be eighteen permanent riders.
-Seventeen riders was qualify from the Qualifying Rounds, and one permanent Wild Card will be nominatedand soon.
+Seventeen riders was qualify from the qualifying rounds, and one permanent Wild Card will be nominatedand soon.
 There are no Wild Card and additional Track Reserve riders.

 In all cases of absence of a scheduled rider, the draw number 17 track reserve rider shall be elevated for that meeting to take the place of that missing scheduled rider.
 In the case that there are 2 missing scheduled riders, then both track reserve riders (draw numbers 17 and 18) are elevated.

-In the case that a track reserve rider is brought up to the level of a scheduled rider, and time allows, a rider substitute shall be nominated as track reserve rider, according to his placing on the Substitute list of that year.
-The Substitute list will be published by the CCP Executive Secretariat with the ballot of the first Final.
+If a track reserve rider is promoted to the status of a scheduled rider and circumstances permit, a replacement track reserve rider shall be selected from the Substitute list based on their ranking for that year.
+The CCP Executive Secretariat will release the Substitute list along with the ballot for the first Final event.

 A starting position draw for each final meeting will be balloted by the FIM.